 Minimize business interruption and supply chain risks

 Every company needs to assess their business continuity risks, not just those in highly regulated sectors like health care, energy and financial services.
 It is critical that businesses ensure the existence of contingencies in the event of equipment, systems or utility failure.
-Business continuity is important to establish at your offices and facilities as well as manufacturing operations and supply chains.
+Business continuity planning is important to establish at your offices and facilities as well as manufacturing operations and supply chains.

 Business interruption (BI) has emerged as the number one risk for 2021, followed by pandemic outbreaks and cyber threats, according to the Allianz’s 2021 Risk Barometer.
 Some of the top causes of BI include fire and explosion, storms and natural disasters, machinery breakdown, human operating error, and most recently – pandemics.
 The insurance sector is keenly interested in making sure insured companies have resiliency in this area and want more information to offer capacity and reasonable pricing.